syne-tune/syne-tune/docs/source/faq.rst

   `benchmarking/examples/launch_sagemaker/ <benchmarking/launch_sagemaker.html>`__

 .. note::
-   In order to use the *benchmarking* framework, you need to have `installed Syne Tune from source <getting_started.html#installation>`__.
+   In order to run these examples, you need to have `installed Syne Tune from source <getting_started.html#installation>`__.

 How can I access results after tuning remotely?